 Wound healing and reduction of scars

 Ayurveda mentions the wound-healing properties of Gotu Kola multiple times.
-The same has been observed in several human and animal trials9.
-Traditional remedies and the latest research studies mention that the herb can help heal wounds like cuts, burns, tears caused by trauma, etc. Research10 suggests that triterpene, known as asiaticoside, plays a significant role in wound healing by promoting collagen production.
+Several human and animal trials have observed the same.9 Traditional remedies and the latest research studies mention that the herb can help heal wounds like cuts, burns, tears caused by trauma, etc. Research10 suggests that triterpene, known as asiaticoside, plays a significant role in wound healing by promoting collagen production.
 Its antiseptic properties prevent further infection, and its anti-inflammatory abilities reduce swelling around the wound.

 Skin tightening and anti-aging

 Aging affects the mind, body, and skin.
 It causes skin sagging, wrinkles, fine lines, etc. Ayurveda mentions the Rasayana properties (anti-aging and rejuvenation properties) of Gotu Kola.
-Phytochemicals in Gotu Kola, including triterpenoid saponins and polyacetylenes, offer skin structural support, improve elasticity, and promote collagen production11.
+Phytochemicals in Gotu Kola, including triterpenoid saponins and polyacetylenes, offer skin structural support, improve elasticity, and promote collagen production.
 The herb’s antioxidant properties may also help fight free radicals and reduce oxidative stress that aggravates signs of aging.
-Massaging 2-3 drops of rosehip essential oil and Gotu Kola oil on the face and other target areas, may help reduce sagging skin, wrinkles, and fine lines.
-Similarly, as per Ayurveda, applying a facemask made using Gotu Kola, Guduchi, and ashwagandha powder with honey and rose water for 40 minutes may also help in experiencing the anti-aging benefits of the herb.
+Using gotu kola for skin tightening may help improve skin firmness and reduce visible signs of aging.
+Massage 2-3 drops of rosehip essential oil and Gotu Kola oil on the face and other target areas to help reduce sagging skin, wrinkles, and fine lines.
+Similarly, as per Ayurveda, applying a face mask made using Gotu Kola, Guduchi, and ashwagandha powder with honey and rose water for 40 minutes may also help in experiencing the anti-aging benefits of the herb.
+Gotu kola is among the 7 Ayurvedic herbs to supercharge your aging skin.

 Helps get healthy and glowing skin

 Different doshas impact our hair differently.
 For example, an imbalanced Pitta may cause hair thinning and weakening of hair follicles due to increased heat.
 Vata dosha, on the other hand, can make hair brittle and cause hair to fall due to dryness, and Kapha imbalance causes hair to fall due to excess oil secretion.
-The antioxidant properties of Gotu Kola and its potential ability to help improve blood circulation may help stimulate hair growth and reduce hair loss.
+The antioxidant properties of gotu kola for hair and its potential ability to help improve blood circulation may help stimulate hair growth and reduce hair loss.

-Gotu Kola’s active ingredients nourish the cells or hair follicles which further aids hair growth and reduction in hair loss.
+Gotu Kola’s active ingredients nourish the cells or hair follicles, which further aids hair growth and reduce hair loss.
 This way, the herb effectively fights hair loss triggered by Vata, Pitta, and Kapha dosha.
-Apply Gotu Kola oil to the scalp and gently massage to seek its potential, stimulating properties.
-Additionally, applying a hair mask made using Aloe vera, and Gotu Kola powder can potentially nourish the scalp and help promote hair growth.
+Applying gotu kola for hair in the form of oil to the scalp and gently massaging can help unlock its potential, stimulating properties.
+Additionally, applying a hair mask made using Aloe vera and Gotu Kola powder can potentially nourish the scalp and help promote hair growth.

 In addition to this, eating 2-3 fresh Gotu Kola leaves a day, brewing it in tea or juice, or adding it to a salad may also help the body benefit from the potent nutrients of the herb.

 Gotu Kola is a versatile herb that has the potential to offer a wide range of therapeutic and medicinal benefits.
-Regular intake of Gotu Kola can help improve skin quality, offer anti-aging benefits, stimulate hair growth, and rejuvenate the mind and body.
-With considerable research and studies backing the claims13 made by Ayurvedic scriptures, Charak Samhita and Sushruta Samhita, Gotu Kola extracts are now being added to various skin care products.
-Therefore, we must explore the properties of the herb and try to incorporate it into our daily routine.
+Regular intake of Gotu Kola can help improve skin quality.
+The benefits of gotu kola for hair also include anti-aging benefits, stimulating hair growth, and rejuvenating the mind and body.
+Extensive research and studies supporting the claims of Ayurvedic scriptures, such as Charak Samhita and Sushruta Samhita, have led to the inclusion of Gotu Kola extracts in various skincare products.
+Therefore, we must explore the properties of the herb and try to incorporate it into our daily routines.

 0 Comments